North County News Tribune

 The North County News Tribune, formerly the Fullerton News Tribune, was once the oldest continuously published independent daily newspaper in Orange County, California.
-The paper was founded in 1891 and became a local edition of the The Orange County Register in 1992.
+The paper was founded in 1891 and became a local edition of The Orange County Register in 1992.
 It is owned by Digital First Media.

 History

 In 1891, Edgar Johnson founded the Weekly Tribune of Orange County.
 It initially had 300 subscribers.
 By 1914, the paper had expanded to five print editions a week and was named he Daily Tribune.
 In 1926, Johnson purchased the Fullerton News and merged it into his paper to form The Fullerton News Tribune.
 Soon after he signed up for the United Press wire service.
 In 1929, Johnson sold the News Tribune for $125,000 to W. Kee Maxwell, former publisher of the Daily Bloomington Bulletin.